iankingori/k8s-e2e-runner/image-builder/packer/azure-cbsl-init/README.md

     packer build -var-file=windows-ltsc2019-docker-variables.json windows.json
     ```

-    When the `packer build` finishes, the image will be published to the Azure shared image gallery given in the variables file.
+    When the `packer build` finishes, the resulted Azure managed image is ready to be used.

+4. (Optional) Publish the managed image into a shared gallery, in case you want it to be used into multiple regions:

+    ```
+    IMAGE_ID="/subscriptions/<subscription ID>/resourceGroups/myResourceGroup/providers/Microsoft.Compute/images/myImage"

+    az sig image-version create \
+        --resource-group adtv-capz-win \
+        --gallery-name capz_gallery \
+        --gallery-image-definition ws-ltsc2019-containerd-cbsl-init \
+        --gallery-image-version 2021.02.19 \
+        --managed-image $IMAGE_ID \
+        --target-regions westeurope eastus2 westus2 southcentralus \
+        --replica-count 1
+    ```